Collapse Designs on 4 Shafts: a Sneak Peek at Upcoming Workshops

-There are SO MANY ways to produce collapse-weave fabrics!
+There are SO MANY ways to produce textured fabrics!
 And it's relatively easy to weave complex-looking fabric on just 4 shafts.
 Which is the subject of a workshop I will be teaching this summer at the MAFA (Mid-Atlantic Fiber Association) conference at Millersville University in Pennsylvania.

 The sample pictured above, for example, looked like this before washing and fulling.